Automatic Driving Tuition

 - Less time needed to master car control at the start of the learning process.

-- Promotes quicker advancement off skills used to judge speed, steering control and general hazard awareness and traffic skills.
+- Easier coordination promotes confidence quicker advancement off skills used to judge speed, steering control and general hazard awareness and traffic skills.

 - Potential to advance to a higher standard of driving skills more quickly.